tsinis/flutter_clock/analog_clock/README.md

 ## Description
 Here you will find a code base of this Steampunk Flutter Clock project and it’s guided by the contest rules, you can read more about this rules here: [flutter.dev/clock](https://flutter.dev/clock).

+## Licenses
+Code is licensed under an appropriate open source license (BSD aka University of California license), assets in [assets](./assets) folder are licensed with CC BY 4.0 license and font in [third_party](./third_party) folder, contain OFL license.
+You can find file named LICENSE inside folders, that contains a copy of the license, with full text of that license.

 ## Changes